 You should arrange for help at home in case thinking and memory problems persist.

 You will need to schedule an appointment for another ECT treatment.
 In most cases, you will need to have 2-3 treatments per week, for many weeks.
 You will need to take medication, such as antidepressants, and continue with therapy to prevent a relapse.

 You may also need maintenance ECT to further prevent a relapse.
 Your doctor will help determine the right plan for you.
 This will depend on how you are progressing.

-After arriving home, contact your doctor if any of the following occurs: Worsening of symptoms, including feelings of hopelessness or helplessness and thoughts of suicide—If you have thoughts of suicide, call your doctor or therapist right away.Confusion and memory loss that lasts longer than expectedHeadache, muscle aches, or soreness that lasts longer than expectedAny new symptoms or concerns
+It is important to monitor your recovery.
+Alert your doctor to any problems.
+If any of the following occur, call your doctor: Worsening of symptoms, including feelings of hopelessness or helplessness and thoughts of suicide—If you have thoughts of suicide, call your doctor or therapist right away.Confusion and memory loss that lasts longer than expectedHeadache, muscle aches, or soreness that lasts longer than expectedAny new symptoms or concerns

 If you think you have an emergency, call for medical help right away.